2021-2022 Fall Opening Information

 For returning students

-Early arrival requestsThe Residence Life office occasionally gets requests for students wanting to move in earlier than the dates listed above.
-Students deemed essential for opening of the residence halls and/or for New Student Orientation are permitted to check in on a date and time jointly established by the supervising department and Residence Life.
-Examples include resident assistant staff, peer advocate staff and Thomas Commons staff (including some individuals who work at the Information Desk or those coordinating the NSO Service Day).
+The Office of Residence Life occasionally gets requests for students wanting to move in earlier than the dates listed above.
+Students deemed essential for opening the residence halls and/or for hosting New Student Orientation are permitted to check in on a date and time jointly established by the supervising department and Residence Life.
+Examples include resident assistant staff, peer advocate staff, and Thomas Commons staff (including some individuals who work at the Information Desk).
 Students in these groups should confirm their arrival dates and times with their supervisors.
-In addition, fall athletes have a different move-in process; student athletes should consult with their coach if they have questions.
+In addition, fall athletes have a different move-in process; student-athletes should consult with their coach if they have questions.
 In each of these cases, the supervising department will cover all housing and meal plan expenses for the student(s).

-Students not with a sponsoring department should expect that the above dates reflect the earliest that they can check into the residence halls.
+All sponsored early arrivals should expect that the confirmed arrival dates and times reflect the earliest that they can check into the residence halls.

 If extenuating circumstances exist that the student believes would warrant an earlier move-in day, then the student should contact their appropriate assistant director.
-If an exception is made, the student would be charged a daily early arrival fee for housing expenses (all charges would be applied directly to the student's account); the student would not have an active meal plan and so would need to pay out of pocket to eat in the Hilltop Café.
+Requests must be made at least three business days prior to the requested arrival date.
+All requests must be made by 4:00 p.m. on Friday, August 13.
+Requests that are not made three business days in advance of the requested arrival date, or by the deadline above, will not be considered for approval.
+If a request is approved and an exception is made, the student would be charged a daily early arrival fee for housing expenses (all charges would be applied directly to the student's account); the student would not have an active meal plan and so would need to pay out of pocket to eat in the Hilltop Café.

 Meal plan information